 Dr. Know is our resident Technical guru, responsible for the award-winning Reference Library, Technical Info, Data Sheets and the Audio Clinic.
-Visit the Audio Clinic by clicking here or write to dr.know@gbaudio.co.uk
+Visit the Wireless Mic Clinic or write to dr.know@gbaudio.co.uk

 General notes